terraform-google-modules/terraform-google-service-accounts/examples/multiple_service_accounts/README.md

-# Simple Example
+# Multiple Service Accounts

-This example illustrates how to use the `service-accounts` module.
+This example illustrates how to use the `service-accounts` module to generate multiple service accounts.

 [^]: (autogen_docs_start)